ICS FAQ for the DIY Padawans

 When is it due?

-An ICS is due 6 months after the end of a company’s fiscal year.
+An incurred cost submission (ICS) is due 6 months after the end of a company’s fiscal year.
 Since most government sees the end of their fiscal year around December 31st, their deadline would be June 30th.

 Can you Prepare it Yourself?